jmalaverri/iTemp2Facts/README.md

 ## Getting Started

 This repository contains the first version of our work titled "Enriching Knowledge Bases with Temporal Meta-facts".
 Since this is a work in progress, several improvements will be added later.
+The goal here was only to test our approach at the expense of inefficiency of running times.
 The algorithm that implements the rules can be found in the inferTempMetafactsipynb file.
-We use the jupyter notebook to facilitate the reproduction of work.
+We use jupyter notebook to facilitate the reproduction of the work.

 ### Prerequisites